 Collateral is subject to the standard industry terms of Credit Support Annexes ('CSAs'), which enable the Group to pledge or sell securities received during the term of the transaction.
 The collateral must be returned on the maturity of the transaction.
 The terms also give each counterparty the right to terminate the related transactions where the counterparty fails to post collateral.
 The Credit Support Annexes ("CSAs") in place provide collateral for derivative contracts.
-At 31 December 2013, € 820 million (2012: € 1,260 million) of CSAs are included within financial assets and € 188 million (2012: € 361 million) of CSAs are included within financial liabilities.
+At 31 December 2013, € 820 million (2012: € 1,260 million) of CSAs are included within financial liabilities.